Rinbo/clubhouse-v2/worklog.md

 - ClubUserDto is extremely inefficient.
 Getting a ClubUserDto requires fetching all ClubUsers in the given club and searching that lists for the children and parents of the given ClubUser.
 This has to be fixed.
 - Evaluate passing a BaseUserDto of the parents as well instead of just the userIds.
 This will make the frontend more efficient.
+- Remove club from club user dto.
+Delegate to club context.

 ## Team

-- The max/min age logic is extremely stupid.
+- ~~The max/min age logic is extremely stupid.
 This has to go.
 What do I replace it with?
-An enum for JUNIOR, SENIOR, etc?
+An enum for JUNIOR, SENIOR, etc?~~
-- P15 indicator, can probably be included in the name and/or the description.
-But I still need to implement some sorting logic when adding a member to a team.
+- ~~P15 indicator, can probably be included in the name and/or the description.
+But I still need to implement some sorting logic when adding a member to a team.~~
-  You will want to limit the options that you search from to the age group of the team.
+  ~~You will want to limit the options that you search from to the age group of the team.~~

 ## Images